 The President Elect shall be responsible for the President's gift, a plaque or appropriate gift as allocated for in the operating budget.

 Rule 4.
-Vice Presidents
+Vice Presidents (VPs)

 American Society of Military Comptrollers (ASMC) members, including but not limited to DoD contractors, who are duly elected representatives from the following military installations/organizations, shall serve as VPs:

+JBSA Fort Sam Houston VPs: 502 CPTS (includes ALL Fort Sam Houston tenants not otherwise designated), ARNORTH, ARSOUTH, IMCOM (includes IMCOM West), and MEDCOM (includes SRMC, AMEDD, METC, BAMC and SAMMC).

+JBSA Randolph VPs: 502 CPTS/OL-B (includes ALL Randolph tenants not otherwise designated), AETC (includes AFSAT), and AFAA (includes AFAA/OS and SCAAO).

+JBSA Lackland VPs: 502 CPTS/OL-A (includes all Lackland tenants not otherwise designated), AFCEC, AFISR (includes all Security Hill organizations), AFMOA, and AFPC/SV.

+Other VPs: 47 FTW/FM, Army COE/Galveston, and Retiree/At-Large (includes all retired personnel and other Chapter members NOT currently working on any installation supported by the Alamo City Chapter).

 Rule 5.
 Scholarship Program

 The Alamo City Chapter of the AMSC will award four scholarships annually.
 Nomination packages will be reviewed and rank by a selection committee of three to five Chapter members (depending on the number of packages received).
 The Chairperson of the Scholarship Committee will submit the proposed recipients to the Executive Committee for their approval before announcing the results.
 The chapter will award the scholarship during the July monthly luncheon.

-.
-COMPTROLLER EMPLOYEE SCHOLARSHIPS.
-Lump sum awards of $400 paid to two individuals for use in actual college expenses.
+a.
+ASMC MEMBER CONTINUING EDUCATION GRANTS.
+Lump sum awards of $500 paid to two individuals for use in actual college expenses.
 (Note: Revised title to correspond with National.
 Increase in amount was previously approved by the Executive Committee.)

-1. The Chapter will use its own application form to award two scholarships to deserving employees (military, civilian or corporate member).
-The application will be on our web site or available from the Chairperson of the Scholarship Committee.
+(1) The Chapter will use its own application form to award two scholarships to deserving employees (military, civilian or corporate member).
+The application will be on our Chapter web site (www.alamocitycomptrollers.org) under Scholarships or available from the Chairperson of the Scholarship Committee.

-2 Criteria:
+(2) Criteria, person must:

 (a) Work in a comptroller related field (business, financial management, resource management, accounting, etc.).

-(b) Pbe enrolled in a college or university, or accepted for enrollment with a college or university.
+(b) Provide college transcripts to prove prior college enrollment, or be enrolled in a college or university, or accepted for enrollment (if the individual is just starting out, with a college or university.

-(c) ursuing, or plan on pursuing, undergraduate/graduate degree in a business/financial management related discipline.
+(c) Be pursuing, or planning on pursuing, undergraduate/graduate degree in a business/financial management related discipline.

+(d) Provide a letter of recommendation from their boss.

-() Must be a member of Alamo Chapter
+(e) Must be a member in good standing of the Alamo City Chapter.

-3 The selection committee will evaluate packages based on need, leadership ability, scholastic achievements, and job performance.
+(3) The selection committee will evaluate packages based on need, leadership ability, scholastic achievements, and job performance.

-4 The deadline for submission of packages is 30 May.
+(4) The deadline for submission of packages is 30 May of each year.
+Scholarships will be presented at the July luncheon.

-.
-GRADUATING HIGH SCHOOL SENIOR SCHOLARSHIP Lump sum awards of $500 paid to two individuals for use in actual college expenses.
+b.
+GRADUATING HIGH SCHOOL SENIOR SCHOLARSHIP.
+Lump sum awards of $500 paid to two individuals for use in actual college expenses.

 (1) The Alamo City Chapter - ASMC is participating with the Bexar County Scholarship Clearing House (BCSCH) to award two $500 scholarships to eligible high school seniors.
+The students must be:

-(a) e the top 25% of their graduating class.
+(a) At the top 25% of their graduating class.

-(b) dependent of an active duty or retired military member or a DD employee or ASMC member.
+(b) A dependent of an active duty or retired military member or a DoD employee or ASMC member.

-(c) a degree in a business or financial management field.
+(c) Pursing a degree in a business or financial management field.

 (2) The selection committee will evaluate packages based on need, leadership ability, school and community activities, and scholastic achievements.